Castles in the Sky Fantasy Architecture in Contemporary Art

 Lien Truong calls her recent works “a frenetic amalgamation of western and Asian painting techniques and philosophies.”
 The artist’s choice of materials—oils, silk, thread, cotton, acrylics, and antique 24k gold-leaf obi thread—create an absorbing cacophony of culture and honed skills.
 The series “Mutiny in the Garden,” in particular, take on varying and converging histories.

 “The act of manipulating pigment over a support instantaneously embraces centuries of historical drawing and painting, art made integral with religious principles and cultural ideologies,” the artist says, in a statement.
 “I am at once undeniably seduced by the sensation and process of pushing material over a surface and at the same time curiously fixated on the present-day relevance and discoveries of these primordial acts.
 For me, the advancement of art and culture are parallel.
 Creating art becomes an illuminating act, one undertaken to understand contemporary doctrines by the study of evolving sentiments.”

-Impulses and returns is a sculptural project linked to works that I have been doing in recent years, which display relationships between autopsies, anatomies, deities and classical myths, traditions and popular superstitions.
+Impulses and returns is a sculptural project linked to works that Susana Guerrero has been doing in recent years, which display relationships between autopsies, anatomies, deities and classical myths, traditions and popular superstitions.

 532 Gallery is pleased to announce WCW, an exhibition of new paintings by London-based artist Danny Rolph.
 This is the artist’s second solo show with the gallery.